0xPolygonMiden/miden-node/rpc/README.md

 **Returns**

-* `account`: `AccountInfo` – account state information.
-For public accounts there is also details describing current state, stored on-chain;
-  for private accounts only hash of the latest known state is returned.
+* `account`: `AccountInfo` – latest state of the account.
+For public accounts, this will include full details describing the current account state.
+For private accounts, only the hash of the latest state and the time of the last update is returned.

 ### SyncState